 The basic car alignment cost is roughly traditionally calculated as an hour of labor.
-With the newer machines that are almost universally used, it shouldn’t take anywhere near that amount of time.
+With the newer machines that are almost universally used, it shouldn’t take anywhere near the amount of time as before.
 However, that is still the basis for the charge and usually justifiable by the high cost of the alignment machine.

-Another variable is the warranty.
 In most cases, an alignment will come with a 30-day warranty.
-But often, it is possible to purchase a lifetime alignment or a one-year warranty – making the price about $120 to $200.
+But often, it is possible to purchase a lifetime alignment or a one-year warranty, making the price about $120 to $200.

 Is that worth it to pay for a time warranty?
 In normal light use, perhaps not.
 Driving habits and the yearly miles the vehicle is driven are factors, as well as the condition of the roads it is driven on.